-Utopian Visions is a four-part program of experimental films curated by Ben Russell exploring the relationship between cinema and Utopia – both idealized forms of reality.
+Ben Russell will present Utopian Visions, a four-part program of experimental films exploring the relationship between cinema and Utopia – both idealized forms of reality.

 Utopia is that horizon hovering just out of reach, that bright future on the other side of the darkness and catastrophe of our never-ending present.
 In the undeniable face of the Real, Utopia is an unavoidable imaginary – it is a no-place, as Thomas Moore defined it – but it is a no-place made habitable through the century-old miracle of Cinema, of time-space regained.
 In its most vital manifestations, cinema is a construction of time and space that offers a hallucination of the real – it is a flickering vision of radical possibility drawn from the fabric of our everyday.
 Cinema is an always-present that only exists while we are present; it is a utopia that is always-arriving.
 By way of immersive and transformative example, here is a four-part program of film and video works drawn from an international canon of artist’s films: from mushroom clouds to hypnagogic states, Buddhist haircuts to slow-motion dance parties, Red Sea ecstasies to capitalist color theory, and noise concerts to LSD trips, Utopian Visions is an invitation to inhabit the no-place called Now.